-After the success of Pagan Flames, published by Summer Solstice Publishing, Vanayssa Somers has just released her follow-up novel, The Boy Scout, destined to be a best-seller.
+After the great success of Pagan Flames, published by Summer Solstice Publishing, Vanayssa Somers has just released her follow-up novel, The Boy Scout, destined to be a best-seller.
 The Boy Scout, comes from her heart and soul and is all about the horror of human trafficking.
 Children being sold for sex or as slaves is shocking enough when it takes place on the other side of the world; even more so when it takes place in America, and the youngsters being kidnapped are American children.

 This amazing novel, includes Melchior, King of Fairies, and Theresa, a young American woman soon to be his wife.
 Reality becoming enmeshed with fantasy as these two Wizards help fight for what’s right, to support the human race, while trying not to expose their own world.